eclipse-langium/langium-website/hugo/content/guides/multiple-languages.md

 You should be able now...:
 * to see proper syntax highlighting
 * to trigger auto completion for keywords
-* to jump to the definitin by Cmd/Ctrl-clicking on a person's name
+* to jump to the definition by Cmd/Ctrl-clicking on a person's name

 # Add a validator (task)